VasilGVasilev/softuni-React/softuniReact/10. Advanced-Techniques/NB.md

         setState(state => ...state, newData)

         reducer(state, action) => {
             <!-- state is old state -->
             <!-- action is new value -->
             return action
         }

+    The basic pattern updates state to have a new reference automatically.
+But there are patterns to have detailed control over state management.
+Action is crucial - action is an object (not obligatory with vanilla React, obligatory object with Redux) that has at the very minium - type of action and values (payload) that come with this type of action as properties (type and payload are conventions): const action = {
+            type: 'ADD_GAMES',
+            payload: resultFromFetch
+        }